 It’s important to note that many people recommend avoiding letting others touch your athame.
-Personally, if I am working with someone I do allow them to touch my athame, but then I cleanse it of their energy after by rinsing it with salt water.
+If I am working with someone, I do allow them to touch my athame, but then I cleanse it of their energy by rinsing it with saltwater.

 How To Choose An Athame

-Ritual knives come in many different shapes, sizes and materials.
-Which you choose will depend on the uses of your knife and how much built in energy you want it to hold.
+Ritual knives come in many different shapes, sizes, and materials.
+Which one you choose will depend on your knife’s uses and how much built-in energy you want it to hold.

-You should choose a size and shape that is aesthetically pleasing for you, but it should also fit into your hand easily.
+You should choose a size and shape aesthetically pleasing for you, but it should also easily fit into your hand.
 You don’t want a knife that is too heavy to wield easily.

 The size of your athame is of no magical relevance, so just choose one that suits your needs.
 Consider where your athame will be used most often.